navapbc/FFS-IncomeReportingToolkit/README.md

 **External research references:**

 * "Many studies have shown that plain language affects your bottom line—you can save time, personnel resources, and money.
-And you will give better service to your readers." - <https://www.plainlanguage.gov/about/benefits/>
+And you will give better service to your readers." - [Why use plain language from plainlanguage.gov](https://www.plainlanguage.gov/about/benefits/)

 * "Plain language has helped Insurance (in the Veterans Benefits Administration) by taking the focus off of ourselves and putting it where it belongs, on the customer.
 The focus on PL let everyone know that is OK to be clear, that we don’t have to hide our message behind big words and bureaucratic language." - [plainlanguage.gov: Quotes, Federal Employees Speak](https://www.plainlanguage.gov/resources/quotes/federal-employees-speak/)